 HBIC selects potential SINCs using data gathered from its survey programme and from the species groups.
 A site may qualify as a SINC due to the presence of a notable species or an important habitat.
+The SINC criteria have been fully revised and updated along with a section on the process for designating SINCs.
 View the SINC criteria.

 Potential SINCs are assessed by a SINCs Advisory Panel comprising Hampshire County Council, Natural England and the Hampshire & Isle of Wight Wildlife Trust.
 Existing SINCs are also re-surveyed and re-assessed on a regular basis.

 Data on the wildlife interest of each SINC is maintained by HBIC and can be requested using the biodiversity information request form.

 Any personal data held in relation to SINCs will be protected and handled in accordance with the General Data Protection Regulation (GDPR).
 For more information about how we use personal information, see our privacy notice.